netdata/netdata/packaging/installer/methods/kubernetes.md

 Read up on the various configuration options in the [Helm chart documentation](https://github.com/netdata/helmchart#configuration) if you need to tweak your Kubernetes monitoring.

-Your first option is to create an `override.yml` file, if you haven't created one already for [connect](#connect-your-kubernetes-cluster-to-netdata-cloud), then apply the new configuration to your cluster with `helm upgrade`.
+Your first option is to create an `override.yml` file, if you haven't created one already upon [deploying](#deploy-netdata-on-your-kubernetes-cluster), then apply the new configuration to your cluster with `helm upgrade`.

 ```bash